Project

 All methods of autonomously driving vehicles through tunnels pose various challenges.
 However, as the tunnel is expected to open in 20 to 30 years, it is anticipated that a new intelligent transport system (ITS) will be developed during this time that will enable autonomous driving within tunnels.
 Furthermore, the practical application of current-collecting electric vehicles is also conceivable as a fairly realistic use.
 However, tunnels are enclosed spaces, and manually driving them for long periods of time is difficult due to psychological pressures and other factors.

-Therefore, while driving in tunnels needs to be automated, completely unmanned operation is not necessary.
-Since people are currently in the vehicles, the automated driving system only needs to be able to assist the driver and coordinate with their movements.
-Therefore,
+Therefore, while driving inside tunnels needs to be automated, complete unmanned operation is not necessary.
+Since people are already in the vehicles, the automated driving system should be designed to assist human driving operations in coordination with human actions.
+For

-tunnels will need to be designed with ergonomic considerations, such as an automated highway system (AHS) and the layout of lighting and traffic signals.
-Therefore, the simple current-collecting vehicle guidance system mentioned earlier will be one support for automated driving.
-In addition, the introduction of guideway signal safety equipment to prevent front-to-rear collisions will also be necessary.
+this reason, the tunnel will need to be designed with ergonomic considerations in mind, including an Advanced Highway System (AHS), lighting, and traffic light arrangements.
+Thus, the previously mentioned simple guidance system for electric vehicles will serve as one aid to automated driving.
+In addition, the introduction of guideway signal safety equipment will be necessary to prevent collisions in the forward and backward directions.
 Another

 Track (railway) system